 - Offer better payment terms or discounts

 Working with suppliers helps you think of creative solutions to inflation.
 For example, a strategic supplier might provide effective alternatives if raw materials prices increase or production times decrease to help save costs.
+It's important to understand and evaluate your suppliers' service offerings to ensure they align with your organizational needs and support cost reduction.

 Tip: Schedule regular check-ins with your top suppliers.
 Discuss costs, risks, and opportunities to work smarter together.